 |Effective: December 6, 2019||Proponent: Human Resources, Rights and Risk|

 Purpose: This policy prescribes standards and associated procedures for the use of volunteers by Eastern Washington University.
 The purpose of this policy is to provide guidance and direction to managers, staff, and volunteers and to assist departments in complying with Federal and State regulations and university policies.

-History: This policy is new.
-It was adopted by the EWU Board of Trustees (BOT) on December 3, 2013.
-It includes housekeeping changes made on August 25, 2015.
+History: This policy updates a previous version adopted by the EWU Board of Trustees (BOT) on December 3, 2013.
+The updates were approved by the Board of Trustees on December 6, 2019.

 Individuals may volunteer their time to assist Eastern Washington University in the conduct of official University activities.

 Questions related to this policy should be directed to Human Resource Services.

 Definition of a Volunteer: A volunteer is any individual who freely, without coercion or pressure, chooses to perform services for the University without promise, expectation, or receipt of compensation for such services.

 2. Restrictions on the Use of Volunteers

 a.
 Volunteers must not receive any type of remuneration, including, but not limited to, money, food, lodging, tickets, or anything of value given in exchange for the volunteers’ services.
 Departments shall ensure volunteers clearly understand they will not be compensated for their services.